 Introduction to Data Blending in Tableau

 A feature that clearly depicts the versatile character of Tableau is Data Blending.
-Blending in general means combining.
+Blending, in general, means combining.
 Often data is stored in multiple tables at different levels.
-In database terminology, we can say having the same data in multiple tables, but with different granularities.
-E.g. a table contains distribution volume at the regional level, while another table has distribution volume at the divisional level.
+In database terminology, we can say having the same data in multiple tables but with different granularities.
+E.g., a table contains distribution volume at the regional level, while another table has distribution volume at the divisional level.
 The tables will have certain fields in common.
-Sometimes, we may need fields from both the tables for analysis.
+Sometimes, we may need fields from both tables for analysis.
 In such cases, the concept of data blending offers an easy solution to combine data from different data sources.